fastrgv/AdaVenture/README.md

 You may find as many as three scripts for each OS with the form Xd.sh, Xs.sh, Xss.sh, where the "d" represents "dynamic", and produces the smallest executable.
 The "ss" represents the "most static" choice, using more static libraries making its executable larger.
 I believe that all of them should work.

-Note that a linux build machine need not have a C++ compiler installed.
+Note that a Windows or linux build machine need not have a C++ compiler installed.
 Only GNAT from AdaCore is required.

 -------------------------------------------------------
-**msWin32** => wcmp.bat
+**msWin32** => prep32path.bat, wcmp32a.bat, wcmp32b.bat

-build script that requires libraries included in ./libs/win/.
+**msWin64** => prep64path.bat, wcmp64a.bat, wcmp64b.bat

+Note that the above windows built scripts might need to be adjusted to reference your actual installation directory for 32bit AdaCore 2017 or 64bit AdaCore 2018 compilers.

 -------------------------------------------------------